pabloazurduy/pabloazurduy.github.io/_posts/2023-11-05-relaxation.md

 1. `feastopt` provides a constraint priority order.
 This means that when faced with infeasibility, it will only relax the lowest level constraints possible until the problem becomes feasible.
 However, it will only relax constraints that make the problem infeasible, not all constraints at the same level.
 1. Only when two or more constraints of different levels need to be relaxed will an arbitrary cost come into play.
 However, this should not happen very often.

-In a nutshell `feastopt` separates this problem in two algorithms.
+In a nutshell `feastopt` separates this problem into two algorithms.
 The "Conflict Finder" and the "Conflict Relaxer".

 ```mermaid
 graph LR